aszczep1/NFL-Productivity/README.md

 ## Getting Started
+[start]
-    1. The transforming and merging of orthonganl data are locted: [here](./Data-clean/Master_Dataset_2.ipynb).
+    - The transforming and merging of orthonganal data are locted  .
 This will walk you through the cleaning process.
 Including where the data was obtained.
-    2. Once the data is cleaned, the analysis folder contains the linear regression code.
+    -  Once the data is cleaned, the analysis folder contains the linear regression code.
 I looked at p-values of the variables to understand what factors have the biggest impact on performance.